manekovskiy/octopress-blog/source/_posts/2014-07-20-how-to-configure-comemu-task-for-github-for-windows-portable-git.markdown

 @start %COMSPEC%
 {% endcodeblock %}

-Last line `@start %COMSPEC%` should be replaced with `@call %COMSPEC%` so ConEmu will be able to intercept the launch of the new shell.
+To fix the issue replace last line `@start %COMSPEC%` with `@call %COMSPEC%`.

+> This change will **not** break the existing "Open in Git Shell" context action in GitHub application GUI.

-The difference between `start` and `call` commands is that `call` runs the batch script inside the same shell instance (allowing to change environment variables using `SET`) while `start` creates a new instance.
+The difference between `start` and `call` commands is that `call` runs the batch script inside the same shell instance while `start` creates a new instance.
 Here is a little fragment from `start` and `call` help:

 {% codeblock %}
 C:\>call /?